-- 7.4.1 At least six Non-executive Members will be appointed to the board, including the Chair; and all of the board and committee members will comply with the Seven Principles of Public Life (the Nolan Principles) and meet the criteria described in the fit and proper person test. - 7.4.2 Healthcare services will be arranged in a transparent way, and decisions around who provides services will be made in the best interests of patients, taxpayers and the population, in line with the rules set out in the NHS Provider Selection Regime. - 7.4.3 The ICB will comply with the requirements of the NHS Provider Selection Regime once it is introduced and will comply with existing procurement rules until the NHS Provider Selection Regime comes into effect. - 7.4.4 The ICB will comply with local authority health overview and scrutiny requirements.
+- 7.4.1 At least seven Non-executive Members will be appointed to the board, including the Chair; and all of the board and committee members will comply with the Seven Principles of Public Life (the Nolan Principles) and meet the criteria described in the fit and proper person test. - 7.4.2 Healthcare services will be arranged in a transparent way, and decisions around who provides services will be made in the best interests of patients, taxpayers and the population, in line with the rules set out in the NHS Provider Selection Regime. - 7.4.3 The ICB will comply with the requirements of the NHS Provider Selection Regime. - 7.4.4 The ICB will comply with local authority health overview and scrutiny requirements.